Brave, Strong, Smart.

 We have many reasons to continue our travel-school adventure, and it is important we remain aware that this is a choice.
 We constantly evaluate and assess our mental pro-con list, which rears up every spring when we ask ourselves, “Will we do this again next year?”
 Each school year is independent of the others, so there is no pressure to continue.
 Our commitment is to ourselves and our children only.

-Oliver pursuing his latest passion: the cube, while I bake our “Pi Day” apple-pear crumb pie.
+Oliver pursuing his latest passion, the cube, while I bake our “Pi Day” apple-pear crumb pie.

 “Training the mind to connect moments of presence together is like housebreaking a puppy.
 Treat it with love, celebrate the victories, go easy when it makes a mess in your house, and be persistent.” – Jess Gumkowski

-I like to think of our educational path as one that quietly laces moments of presence together; connecting the dots between educational opportunities and living our lives mindfully present at the same time.
+I like to think of our educational path as one that quietly laces moments of presence together, connecting the dots between educational opportunities and living our lives mindfully present at the same time.

 Family bond.
 We know our children’s strengths and weaknesses (and unfortunately, they know ours) We have a connection that is built on trust and history and travel and hard math.
 We are learning together in an endless universe of curiosity.
 If it interests us, we study it.
 If we can get tickets, we go there.
-We follow a hearty curriculum in core subjects and yet we also leave room for places we hadn’t imagined.
+We follow a hearty curriculum in core subjects, and we also leave room for places we hadn’t imagined.
 Education should be flexible as learning is fluid, ever in motion.
 And it never stops.
-Not when you’re 18 or 51 or 75.
+Not when you’re 18 or 51, or 75.

 Confidence, character, and heart.
 These things matter.
-Social aptitude in homeschooled kids is measured (see, again: NHERI.com) and on average they are typically above normal in areas of social, emotional, and psychological development.
+Social aptitude in homeschooled kids is measured (see, again: NHERI.com), and on average, they are typically above normal in areas of social, emotional, and psychological development.
 Research* includes studies of peer interaction, leadership skills, family cohesion, participation in community service, and self-esteem.
-Every homeschooled kid I have ever met is intelligent, curious and confident.
+Every homeschooled kid I have ever met is intelligent, curious, and confident.

 “Every moment is a choice.
 Every moment is filled with possibility.
-Every moment we have the ability to step into love.
-Every moment we are given a gift to be present, aware, awake, and awesome.
+Every moment, we have the ability to step into love.
+Every moment, we are given a gift to be present, aware, awake, and awesome.
 Let’s be awesome.
 Let’s rise above what used to feel like no choice.
 Let’s rise up and show others that life can be light and fun.
 Let’s be us, the REAL US.” – Goldyn Duffy

 Lisa Renee writes for Medium and I am sure other places, as she is one of my new favorite writers to watch out for.
-Thank you Lisa, for sharing your story.
+Thank you, Lisa, for sharing your story.

 2 Comments Add yours

-1. Carol Hedback says:
+1. Carol Hedback's avatar Carol Hedback says:

 Lynne, I love this post of Brave, Strong, Smart.
 I knew of some of the low moments you had and I also knew of the many high moments you had over the years.
 I will add that even with Tony traveling, he was there for you as you needed him for that support and that arm to embrace you as a homesholl mom.